olhpeters/talk-to-table-api/readme.md

 Talk to Table lets you upload a data table (in CSV format) and interact with it by "talking" to it in natural language (currently by typing in a text box).
 It uses AI on the back-end (using the OpenAI rest api) to convert your natural language into a SQL statement that can extract and make changes to the data table.

 This GitHub project is the backend python server code that handles the upload file and talk input requests.
-The front-end code will be published separately at a later date.77
+The front-end code will be published separately at a later date.

+URL for this app is: [link](https://olhpeters.github.io/talktotable)

 ### Quick Start